-Parent/Teacher Conferences: October 13,2022 and March 16, 2023
+Parent/Teacher Conferences: November 7th, 2024 & April 17th, 2025

-Parent communication is important and parents are always welcome to contact their child's teacher at any time during the school year to discuss their child's progress.
-Each school will provide a minimum of two separate opportunities per year for their parents to meet with teachers to discuss student achievement and progress.
+Parent communication is important, and parents/guardians are always welcome to contact their child's teacher at any time during the school year to discuss their child's progress.
+Each school will provide at least two separate opportunities per year for their parents/guardians to meet with teachers to discuss student achievement and progress.
 The intention of these conferences is to celebrate growth in learning and set future goals.